Gimbap: History

 The origins of gimbap are debated.
 One commonly accepted theory suggests that the dish is derived from the introduction of the Japanese sushi variant makizushi to Korea during the Japanese occupation of Korea.
 During that period, Korean cuisine adopted Western food and drink, as well as some Japanese food items such as bento (dosirak in Korean) or sushi rolled in sheets of seaweed.
 Since then, gimbap has become a distinct dish, often utilizing traditional Korean flavors, as well as sesame oil, instead of rice vinegar.
 This theory is supported by a newspaper from 1935, in which the term gimbap first appeared in Korea.

 An alternative theory, suggested in the Encyclopedia of Korean Culture, published by the Academy of Korean Studies, is that the food was developed from the long-established local tradition of rolling bap (cooked rice) and banchan (side dishes) in gim.
 Production of gim in Gyeongsang and Jeolla provinces is reported in books from the fifteenth century, such as Kyŏngsang-do chiriji (Geographic Gazetteer of Kyŏngsang Province) and Sinjŭng Tongguk yŏji sŭngnam.
 Yŏryang Sesigi (열양세시기), a Joseon book written in 1819 by Kim Mae-sun, refers to cooked rice and filling rolled with gim as bokssam (복쌈; transcribed using the hanja 縛占, pronounced bakjeom in Korean).

-Regardless, gimbap and makizushi now refer to distinct dishes in Japan and Korea: the former called kimupapu (キムパプ) in Japanese and the latter called gimchobap (김초밥; "gim sushi") or norimaki (노리마키) in Korean.
-Gimbap is usually seasoned with sesame oil, while makizushi is seasoned with rice vinegar.
+Gimbap is usually seasoned with sesame oil and salt, while Japanese norimaki is seasoned with rice vinegar, sugar, and salt.